FloppyDisck/Atlas-Ai/README.md

 # Atlas-Ai

 Atlas AI is a proof of concept for a completely open source home automation assistant with features aimed at facilitating the process of adding more features and commands.
-The program incorporates various libraries aimed at speech recognition, speech to text, text to speech and natural language processing while keeping certain data stored in a SQLite Database
+The concept is to incorporate the Rasa framework to an easy learning experience for the user and the assistant.

 ## Getting Started